siddharthlh24/OpenCV-object-pose-for-emmisive-target/README.md

 # Step 2 + 3 : Creating trackable pattern, and tracking system for LEDs
 This is the most tricky part.
 We will need to create a LED pattern where each LED can be individually detected by using special geometric rules. <br>**Why do we need to do this** ?<br><br>
 Beacause there is **absolutely no way** to establish a correspondece beween the LEDs dected in image to the one in the created pattern **without geometric rules**.
-I have provided one example here, and have included programmes to prototype new patterns (bespoke_led_pattern_gen.py) and develop geometry rules( geometric_logic.py ) for them.
+I have provided one example here, and have included programmes to [prototype new patterns](bespoke_led_pattern_gen.py) and develop [geometry rules]( geometric_logic.py ) for them.
 It is imporatant to take care while developing patterns, not to create abuiguities and minimize iterative detection methods. <br>
 **In the picture below, on the left is the generated tracking pattern, and on the right is the geometric logic to detect each LED.**